priyajaga05/Priya_DA/README.md

 ## Hey there 👋

-I’m an aspiring **Data Analyst** who enjoys working with data to uncover patterns, answer business questions, and turn numbers into clear insights.
+Data Analyst who enjoys working with data to uncover patterns, answer business questions, and turn numbers into clear insights.

 I mostly work with **Python, SQL, Excel, and BI tools** to clean data, explore trends, and build dashboards that are easy for anyone to understand.